-Assuming you now have a leads list, an SLA between the marketing and sales teams and specialized roles for each segment of your team (and if you don't, go back and read Part 1), now you're ready to build a sales development team.
+Assuming you now have a leads list, an SLA between the marketing and sales teams and specialized roles for each segment of your team (and if you don't, go back and read Part 1), now you're ready to build a team of sales development representatives.

 Hiring is a tough, lengthy process.
 But if you put in the work up front, it will pay dividends down the road.
-With the right people in place, you'll have a loyal team capable of delivering great results, with low turnover and high morale.
+With the right SDRs in place, you'll have a loyal team capable of delivering great results, with low turnover and high morale.
 And it's a virtuous cycle.
-Great-functioning teams attract more great talent, making it easier to hire in the future.
+Great-functioning teams attract more great talent, making it easier to hire stellar SDRs in the future.

 After you've defined your culture, you need to find people who can actually do the job.

 A sales development representative will probably spend a lot of time on the phone and writing emails, so look for people with good phone and writing skills and a track record of success in roles that required those skills.
 During an on-site interview, have SDR candidates do a mock call, or draft a quick email to a fictional prospect.
 This way, you can see first hand how they might perform on the job.

 Screening for the so-called "soft skills" is more difficult.
 The ability to listen well is critical to the success of an SDR -- after all, they can't handle objections at all if they aren't paying attention to exactly what they are.
 Find ways to make sure they're tuned in to what's said during an on-site interview or phone screening.
 Ask sales development candidates to explain back a complicated point about your product that you walked them through.
 Or ask candidates to review to review a case study before the interview, then and have them explain it to you live.